-Waterfront access and an attractive picnic site along with a restored lightkeeper's cottage that can be toured or rented.
+Waterfront access and an attractive picnic area along with a restored lightkeeper’s cottage that can be toured or rented.

-Browns Point Lighthouse Park (4.03 acres) lies on the tip of historic Browns Point, and provides the community waterfront access, enticing beachcombers year round and sunbathers and picnickers during the summer.
-A large green space makes this a nice spot for a picnic as you watch the deep-sea ships entering Tacoma's busy portal.History
+Browns Point Lighthouse Park (4.03 acres) lies on the tip of historic Browns Point, and provides waterfront access for the community.
+A large green space makes this a nice spot for a picnic as you watch the deep-sea ships entering Tacoma’s busy port.

 Point Northeast Historical Society

 The Browns Point Light House Park “Adopt a Park” partnership between Points Northeast Historical Society and Metro Parks was established in October 2000.

 You can take a step back in time as you tour the History Center, Boathouse, replica surfboat, original fog bell and the Light Keeper’s Cottage.

 - Open Saturdays between 1 and 4 pm from May to October.

 - Contact Points Northeast Historical Society, (253) 927-2536.

 Experience even more of the life of a lighthouse keeper by signing up for a one-week tour of duty and staying in the Light Keeper’s Cottage.
 Keepers learn local history and conduct tours of the lighthouse grounds and facilities.
 Relax and watch sailboats, walk on the beach, fish from the shore, enjoy sunsets and reading in antique rocking chairs from the porch.
 Contact Points Northeast Historical Society, (253) 927-2536.

 Metro Parks Tacoma does not have an ownership position in the two lots to the south of the Lighthouse property that the Brown’s Point Improvement Club is on.
 The Browns Point Improvement Club only allows their parking lots to be used for BPIC events.